The people of the many tribes living in the world of Horizon Zero Dawn.

 - Lady-in-Waiting: She isn't of noble blood but she is the handmaiden for Queen Nasadi.

 - The Mole: Vanasha is a spy for the Carja government and organizes Itamen's extraction.
 She says she's been working undercover for two years.

-- Offscreen Moment of Awesome: After Aloy saves Uthid from the bounty hunters, Vanasha arrives and claims that she helped by completely eliminating another band of bounty hunters on her own - Aloy can meet them, Nora outcasts who claim they'll kill Nora for free - to prevent them from joining the fight.
+- Offscreen Moment of Awesome: After Aloy saves Uthid from the bounty hunters, Vanasha arrives and states that she helped by completely eliminating another band of bounty hunters on her own - Aloy met them, Nora outcasts who claim they'll kill Nora for free - to prevent them from joining the fight.